Multilevel Representations of Isotropic Gaussian Random Fields on the Sphere: Numerical Implementation

 The numerical realisation of the needlet representation of an isotropic Gaussian random field given by its power spectrum $(A_\ell)_{\ell \in \N_0}$ depends on a choice of quadrature on $\bbS^2$ satisfying Assumption \ref{assLambda} and a function $\kappa$ satisfying Assumption \ref{asskappa}.
-One possible such choice for the quadrature points $\xi_{jk}$, $j \in \N_0$, $k = 1,\ldots, n_j$, are the spherical $t$-designs constructed by Womersley \cite{W}.
+One possible choice for the quadrature points $\xi_{jk}$, $j \in \N_0$, $k = 1,\ldots, n_j$, are the spherical $t$-designs constructed by Womersley \cite{W}.
 In this case, for each $j$, all weights are equal: $\lambda_{jk} = 4 \pi / n_j$ for $k = 1,\ldots,n_j$.

 A possible choice of $\kappa$, similar to the construction of Meyer wavelets given in \cite{Dau}, is the following: let

 and let